 Emissions Trading Scheme improvements for forestry

-Between 2015 and 2019, the Government conducted a review of the Emissions Trading Scheme (ETS) and consulted on potential changes and improvements.
-A wide range of changes to the forestry provisions in the Climate Change Response Act 2002 are now being introduced, and work is continuing to update the supporting forestry regulations.
+Between 2015 and 2019, the Government reviewed the Emissions Trading Scheme (ETS) and consulted on potential changes and improvements.
+A wide range of changes to the forestry provisions in the Climate Change Response Act 2002 are being introduced and work is continuing to update the supporting forestry regulations.
 Most of the changes will apply from 2023.
 Find out about what's changing.

 25 June 2020 – Emissions Trading Reform Bill receives royal assent